19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 84A\.—(1) An application to a Board for an order for the sale of all the lots and common property in a strata title plan may be made by —

-(a) the subsidiary proprietors of the lots with not less than 90% of the share values where less than 10 years have passed since the date of the issue of the latest Temporary Occupation Permit on completion of any building comprised in the strata title plan or, if no Temporary Occupation Permit was issued, the date of the issue of the latest Certificate of Statutory Completion for any building comprised in the strata title plan, whichever is the later; or
+(a) the subsidiary proprietors of the lots with not less than 90% of the share values and not less than 90% of the total area of all the lots (excluding the area of any accessory lot) as shown in the subsidiary strata certificates of title where less than 10 years have passed since the date of the issue of the latest Temporary Occupation Permit on completion of any building (not being any common property) comprised in the strata title plan or, if no Temporary Occupation Permit was issued, the date of the issue of the latest Certificate of Statutory Completion for any building (not being any common property) comprised in the strata title plan, whichever is the later; or

+[46/2007 wef 04/10/2007]

-(b) the subsidiary proprietors of the lots with not less than 80% of the share values where 10 years or more have passed since the date of the issue of the latest Temporary Occupation Permit on completion of any building comprised in the strata title plan or, if no Temporary Occupation Permit was issued, the date of the issue of the latest Certificate of Statutory Completion for any building comprised in the strata title plan, whichever is the later,
+(b) the subsidiary proprietors of the lots with not less than 80% of the share values and not less than 80% of the total area of all the lots (excluding the area of any accessory lot) as shown in the subsidiary strata certificates of title where 10 years or more have passed since the date of the issue of the latest Temporary Occupation Permit on completion of any building (not being any common property) comprised in the strata title plan or, if no Temporary Occupation Permit was issued, the date of the issue of the latest Certificate of Statutory Completion for any building (not being any common property) comprised in the strata title plan, whichever is the later,

+[46/2007 wef 04/10/2007]

 who have agreed in writing to sell all the lots and common property in the strata title plan to a purchaser under a sale and purchase agreement which specifies the proposed method of distributing the sale proceeds to all the subsidiary proprietors (whether in cash or kind or both), subject to an order being made under subsection (6) or (7).

 [21/99]

+(1A) For the purposes of a collective sale under this section and before the signing of the collective sale agreement by any subsidiary proprietor —

+(a) there shall be constituted a collective sale committee to act jointly on behalf of the subsidiary proprietors of the lots whose members shall be elected by the subsidiary proprietors of the lots at a general meeting of the management corporation convened in accordance with the Second Schedule; and

+(b) the Third Schedule shall have effect as respects the collective sale committee, its composition, constitution, members and proceedings.

+[46/2007 wef 04/10/2007]

-(2) The subsidiary proprietors referred to in subsection (1) shall appoint not more than 3 persons from among themselves to act jointly as their authorised representatives in connection with any application made under that subsection.
+(2) The subsidiary proprietors referred to in subsection (1) shall appoint not more than 3 persons from the collective sale committee referred to in subsection (1A) to act jointly as their authorised representatives in connection with any application made under that subsection.

 [21/99]

-(3) No application may be made under subsection (1) by the subsidiary proprietors referred to in that subsection unless they have complied with the requirements specified in the Schedule and provided an undertaking to pay the costs of the Board under subsection (5).
+(3) Subject to subsection (7C), no application may be made under subsection (1) by the subsidiary proprietors referred to in that subsection unless they have complied with the requirements specified in the First, Second and Third Schedules and have provided an undertaking to pay the costs of the Board under subsection (5).

+[46/2007 wef 04/10/2007]

+(4) A subsidiary proprietor of any lot in the strata title plan who has not agreed in writing to the sale referred to in subsection (1) and any mortgagee, chargee or other person (other than a lessee) with an estate or interest in land and whose interest is notified on the land-register for that lot may each file an objection with a Board stating the grounds for the objection within 21 days of the date of the notice served pursuant to the First Schedule or such further period as the Board may allow.

 [21/99]

-(4) A subsidiary proprietor of any lot in the strata title plan who has not agreed in writing to the sale referred to in subsection (1) and any mortgagee, chargee or other person (other than a lessee) with an estate or interest in land and whose interest is notified on the land-register for that lot may each file an objection with a Board stating the grounds for the objection within 21 days of the date of the notice served pursuant to the Schedule or such further period as the Board may allow.

-[21/99]

 (5) The Board shall have power —

-(a) to mediate in any matter arising from an application made under subsection (1); and
+(a) to mediate in any matter arising from an application made under subsection (1);

-(b) to call for a valuation report or other report and to require the subsidiary proprietors referred to in subsection (1) to pay for the costs.
+(b) to call for a valuation report or other report and to require the subsidiary proprietors referred to in subsection (1) to pay for the costs ; and

 [21/99]

+(c) to impose such conditions as it may think fair and reasonable in approving an application under subsection (1).

+[46/2007 wef 04/10/2007]

 (6) Where an application has been made under subsection (1) and no objection has been filed under subsection (4), the Board shall, subject to subsection (9), approve the application and order that the lots and common property in the strata title plan be sold.